chrisscott/iSpindel-multiservice/README.md

 ## Why would I need it?

-* You have an iSpindel and want to send data to Ubidots, Grainfather, Brewers Friend, a custom HTTP service, or more.
+* You have an iSpindel and want to send data to Ubidots, Grainfather, Brewers Friend, a custom HTTP service, Home Assistant or more.
-* You want to send iSpindel data to a service that only supports HTTPS
+* You want to send iSpindel data to a service that only supports HTTPS,

 ## Which services are supported?